dong03/dcb.github.io/index.md

 [[Github]](https://github.com/dong03/)

 ## **About Me**
-- I'm a second year MS student Computer Science at the [Information School](http://info.ruc.edu.cn/) at Renmin University of China.
+- I'm a second year MS student in Computer Science at the [Information School](http://info.ruc.edu.cn/) at Renmin University of China.

 - I'm advised by Prof. [Xirong Li](http://lixirong.net/) and Prof. Jieping Xu.